ericjeker/PSAsk/README.md

 # PSAsk

-Powershell interface to OpenRouter, inspired by kagisearch/ask
+Powershell interface to OpenRouter, translated from kagisearch/ask